kghose/lekha.nvim/README.md

 nmap <Tab> :LekhaGoto<Space>
 ```

-Now by hitting Tab twice in normal mode you can access the go to chapter command
+Now by hitting Tab twice in normal mode you can access the `LekhaGoto` command
-and see and navigate through a list of chapters.
+and NeoVim's auto-complete will list chapters and TODOs.

 ## Use in statusline

 Add `%{%v:lua.require'lekha'.current_chapter()%}` to the status line to print
 the chapter the cursor is in.

+## Other commands

+`Lekha` supplies two other commands `LekhaGotoChapter` and `LekhaGotoTodo` where
+the auto-completion shows only chapters or TODOs respectively.

 # Notes